Hdoc1509/tree-sitter-hygen-template/README.md

 <file-name>.(ext).hygen
 ```

-### Tree-sitter predicate/directive
+### Tree-sitter directive

-To implement dynamic injection, is recommended to create a predicate/directive
+To implement dynamic injection, is recommended to create a directive with the
-with the following name:
+following name:

 ```txt
 #inject-hygen-tmpl!
 ```

 > [!NOTE]
-> The creation of this predicate/directive varies for each editor
+> The creation of this directive varies for each editor

 ### Implementations